Ryan Reynolds: 2016–present: Stardom with Deadpool and established actor

 Reynolds found significant critical and commercial success with the superhero film Deadpool (2016), which had been in development since as early as 2000.
-Following his portrayal of Wade Wilson / Weapon XI in X-Men Origins: Wolverine (2009), Reynolds became heavily involved in the development of a film based on Deadpool.
+In the Cable and Deadpool #2 comic published in 2004, Ryan Reynolds is referenced directly when Deadpool says he looks like "Ryan [Reynolds] crossed with Shar-Pei" Eventually, he portrayed Wade Wilson / Weapon XI in X-Men Origins: Wolverine (2009) and became heavily involved in the development of a film based on Deadpool.
 The film introduced a reboot of the character, dismissing the events of X-Men Origins: Wolverine and establishing a new backstory that aligns more closely with the original Marvel Comics.
 Reynolds chose not to get paid for Deadpool to ensure the film's release and used the small amount he did receive to have co-writers Rhett Reese and Paul Wernick on set with him.
 Deadpool was a commercial success, grossing $782 million, making it the ninth-highest-grossing film of 2016.
 Several critics praised Reynolds's performance in Deadpool, with Michael O'Sullivan from The Washington Post praising Reynolds for making Deadpool a likeable character as well as the film's action scenes.
 IGNs Daniel Krupa was impressed by his "charismatic, exuberant, and larger-than-life [performance], which isn't easy considering how much of the film he spends either in a full-body costume or beneath heavy prosthetics".

 Reynolds had a supporting role in Ariel Vromen's action thriller Criminal (2016).
-He played Bill Pope, who is tortured and killed early in the film while travelling to a secret meeting with a hacker capable of launching missiles at will.
+He played Bill Pope, who is tortured and killed early in the film while traveling to a secret meeting with a hacker capable of launching missiles at will.
 The film received negative reviews from critics.
-The following year, Reynolds reunited with Espinosa, playing the engineer Rory Adams in the science fiction Life (2017).
+The following year, Reynolds reunited with Espinosa, playing the engineer Rory Adams in the science fiction film Life (2017).
 It received mixed reviews from critics but performed well at the box office.
 Reynolds next starred in Patrick Hughes's action comedy film The Hitman's Bodyguard (2017).
-He played the role of Michael Bryce, an executive protection agent and former CIA officer hired to protect assassin Darius Kincaid (Samuel L. Jackson).
+He played Michael Bryce, an executive protection agent and former CIA officer hired to protect assassin Darius Kincaid (Samuel L. Jackson).
 Some critics praised the chemistry between Reynolds and Jackson, though Rotten Tomatoes' consensus agreed that some felt the film had a clichéd plot and execution.
 Filming for a sequel to Deadpool started in June 2017 and led to the release of Deadpool 2 in 2018.
 The film became a commercial success, grossing $715 million and becoming the ninth-highest-grossing film of 2018.